Phonetic Alphabet – how to avoid confusion and sound more professional

 What is a Phonetic Alphabet?

-Technically known as the NATO Phonetic Alphabet, it’s the universally recognised “A for Alpha, B for Bravo, C for Charlie” alphabet also known as the military alphabet, spelling alphabet, police phonetic alphabet or “that thing where you use the names to spell the words”.
+Technically known as the NATO Phonetic Alphabet, it’s the universally recognised “A for Alpha, B for Bravo, C for Charlie” alphabet also known as the military alphabet, ICAO alphabet, spelling alphabet, call centre alphabet, police phonetic alphabet or “that thing where you use the names to spell the words”.

 It’s used across the world so the Phonetic Alphabet used in Australia is also the same one used in any other English speaking country.